nickanderson/test/README.md

     ./sketches/VCS/vcs_mirror/README.md:    bundle agent main {
     ./main.cf:bundle agent main

-Two matches found, one is in a README, the other is in main.cf.
+Two matches found, one is in `sketches/VCS/vcs_mirror/README.md`, the other is in `main.cf`.
 That seems like a good place to start looking.

-Read the policy in main.cf.
+Read the policy in `main.cf`.

 ## Exercises